Mauro Olivi: Colo-Colo

 On 21 July 2011, Claudio Tessa — Audax's director of football — confirmed to the web page Emol that both clubs reached an agreement for Olivi's transfer to Colo-Colo, believed to be for around US$1 million.
 In the popular club, he reunited with Boris Rieloff, Marco Medel and Christian Vilches, his former teammates at Audax.
 He made his official debut against Santiago Wanderers at Estadio Monumental as substitute for Sebastián Toro.
 In a friendly game for the Copa Gato, Olivi scored the first goal of the 3–1 victory to Universidad Católica.
 On 23 October, the player scored his first goal for Colo-Colo in a 3–1 victory against Santiago Morning, which ended a run of 685 minutes of football without a goal.
 In December 2011, after the club's elimination in the playoffs against Cobreloa, was rumours that Olivi would be made available on a free transfer or be loaned due to the striker's poor performances.

-After several speculations of his departure, Ivo Basay considered him in the pre–season at Temuco, despite of his possibilities of arrive to a team on loan or also the chance to left Colo-Colo for a Brazilian Série A club or also an Asian side.
+After several speculations of his departure, Ivo Basay considered him in the pre–season at Temuco, despite his possibilities to go to a team on loan or also the chance to left Colo-Colo for a Brazilian Série A club or also an Asian side.
 On 25 February 2012, he scored his side's goal in a 2–1 defeat with Universidad de Concepción, generating thus improving his image, after a complicated last season, not obstant Basay failed to call-up Olivi for the next week game in Valparaíso against Wanderers.
 However, after the coach's departure, he was chosen by the caretaker Luis Pérez in the starting lineup, recovering his well performances, scoring goals in a 2–2 regular phase draw against Rangers and a twice with Deportes Iquique in the playoffs, being a key player during that instance, after being eliminated by the rival Universidad de Chile in the semifinals.